AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/inbox.md

 >
 >Although it is possible to select more than one item, actions can only be taken on one item at a time.

 1. To take an action on an item, select the thumbnail for the appropriate item.
-Icons for the actions that are applicable to that item will be shown in the toolbar:
+Icons for the actions that are applicable to that item are shown in the toolbar:

    ![Select inbox item](/help/sites-cloud/authoring/assets/inbox-select-item.png)